Doctoral Electrical Engineering Degree

 All PhD students must take and pass 16 credits of ECE graduate-level coursework.
 At least two ECE graduate-level courses from their concentration area and at least one ECE graduate-level course from each of the other two concentration areas.
 These four ECE courses must be taken during the first year of study.

 The Comprehensive Examination, to be completed by the end of the third semester of study, is required for continuation in the PhD program.
 Students may petition to extend the time for completing these requirements.
 Part-time students and those with a non-ECE background may need additional time.

 If a PhD student wishes to pursue a MS in electrical engineering, two additional courses will be required to complete a total of 24 course credits toward the 30 required for the MS (non-thesis) degree.
 At least 16 of these course credits must be in ECE courses.
 The Comprehensive Examination will complete the MS Final Exam requirement for the MS degree.

 All graduate students matriculated for the PhD degree are required to perform a certain amount of teaching assistance as part of their education.
 Teaching experience deepens and enriches a student’s understanding of the discipline and provides invaluable professional training and is, therefore, considered to be a vital component of any PhD program.
-The ECE department requires two semester of TA experience.
+The ECE department requires two semesters of TA experience.

 For more information about program requirements see the Electrical and Computer Engineering Department Bulletin or talk to an advisor.
 For information about financial aid and applying to the PhD program, visit the apply to Rochester page.